modflowpy/pymake/docs/build_apps.md

 source files to build the program.
 MT3DMS will be downloaded from the University of Alabama and Triangle will be downloaded from [netlib.org](http://www.netlib.org/voronoi/triangle.zip).
 Optional command line arguments can be used to customize the build (`-fc`, `-cc`, `--fflags`, etc.).
-For example, MODFLOW 6 could be built using intel compilers and an `O3` optimation level by specifying:
+For example, MODFLOW 6 could be built using intel compilers and an `O3` optimization level by specifying:

 ```console
 make-program mf6 -fc=ifort --fflags='-O3'